 Masala Chai

-- 4 cups milk (full cream) you can use plant-based also
+- 2 cups soy milk you can use another plant-based also but almond milk does split

 - 2 tbsp black tea I use SOCIETY brand